mikefromminsk/DarkJS/README.md

-# SimpleGraphDB
+# DarkJS

-Project task: create automate updating of gui and create access interface to JavaScriptEngine
+Project goal: create GUI for JavaScriptEngine based on SimpleGraphDB